-The Enhanced Support Offer (ESO) provides access to a range of additional support to help claimants who declare a health condition that does affect their ability to work to prepare for and move into work.
-Participation in the ESO is voluntary.
+The Enhanced Support Offer provides access to a range of additional support to help claimants who declare a health condition that does affect their ability to work to prepare for and move into work.
+Participation is voluntary.
 See Enhanced Support Offer for eligibility, suitability and what is offered.